-At twelve minutes past nine comes the triple crown and, almost at once, the silver trumpets are heard playing the beautiful and majestic papal march.
+At twelve minutes past nine comes the triple crown and, almost at once, the silver through the square of St Peter's.

+trumpets are heard playing the beautiful and majestic papal march.
 The Pope has arrived!
-There, high on the sedia gesiatoria, he is borne in from the square through which, with characteristic kindness, he had decreed the procession should this time pass that the thousands left outside might not have to return altogether disappointed.
+There, high on the sedia gestatoria, he is borne in from the square through which, with characteristic kindness, he had decreed the procession should this time pass that the thousands left outside might not have to return altogether disappointed.
 The shouts and applause from the square were quickly drowned in the veritable torrent of cheering which broke loose within.
 Handkerchiefs and hats were waved high in the air and through it, smiling and gracious, blessing ali, "the Pope of Don Bosco," for thus was he acclaimed, proceeded to the distant throne from which, as Christ's Vicar, he was so soon to proclaim the friend of his early priestly days one of God's saints.